johninquest/id2go/README.md

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference. -->
+For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+How to add firebase to fultter -> https://github.com/firebase/flutterfire?tab=readme-ov-file -->

 ## Other notes